b1ndark/project4/README.md

 ---

-### **Entity Relationship Diagram(ERD)**
+### **Entity Relationship Diagram (ERD)**

+Entity Relationship Diagram (ERD) was used to help understand the relationships between the models.

+- User and UserProfile have an OneToOne relationship, a User can only have one profile and a profile can only belong to one User.
+- User and Post have an OneToMany relationship, a User can have many Posts but, a post can only belong to one User.
+- Post and Comments have an OneToMany relationship, a post can have many comments but, each comment can only belong to one post.
+- Post and PostLike have an OneToMany relationship, a post can have multiple likes.
+- User and PostLike have a ManyToMany relationship, where a User can add many likes to many posts, and a post can be liked by many Users.
 - To illustrate the relationships between the users, profiles, posts, comments and likes.
-I have created a diagram to help understand it.
+I have created a diagram using [Lucidchart](https://www.lucidchart.com/) to help understand it.

     ![image](assets/readme/typerforum_diagram.webp)